Public defence, degree certificate and conferment

 - The presentation fulfils one of the intended outcomes in the Higher Education Ordinance, that of an oral presentation for the public.
 You are welcome to share some of your personal reflections about working on the thesis – what was most fun/interesting/difficult, etc.

 The Library provides the premises, wall-mounted screen, nail and hammer.
 Bring your own computer and copies of the thesis to the presentation, so you can give them to listeners who have not received one in advance.
-The administrative officer books coffee and cake, or something else if you wish, in the library’s lunchroom after your presentation and is responsible for spreading information via the university’s calendar.
+The administrative officer books coffee and cake, or something else if you wish, and is responsible for spreading information via the university’s calendar.

 If another doctoral student from the same research area will have their public defence at around the same time, you can organise a joint presentation of your theses even if you are from different subjects.